Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

-Our empirical analysis builds on modern econometric and machine learning tools.
-We nonparametrically estimate heterogeneous treatment effects using the causal forest algorithm \citep{Athey2019a}, which flexibly models variation in treatment effects across observed covariates without imposing functional form restrictions.
-We adapt the algorithm to a difference-in-differences setting to estimate the conditional average treatment effect on the treated for each individual, based on their full set of demographic, wealth, and locational characteristics.
-These characteristics serve as potential moderators of treatment effects.
-Through recursive partitioning, the estimator adaptively detects heterogeneity across the entire covariate space, capturing nonlinearities and high-order interactions.
-Following \citet{Chernozhukov2020}, we further debias the estimates using augmented inverse-propensity weighting and conduct inference via their best linear projection.
-Finally, we apply the approach of \citet{AZ2020} to construct accumulated local effects curves, which estimate and visualize the marginal influence of each characteristic on treatment effect heterogeneity while accounting for correlations among covariates—such as spatial sorting between demand- and supply-side variables.
+Our empirical analysis builds on modern econometric and machine learning methods.
+We nonparametrically estimate heterogeneous treatment effects using the causal forest algorithm \citep{Athey2019a}, adapted to a difference-in-differences setting to recover individual-level conditional average treatment effects on the treated based on each consumer's full set of demographic, wealth, and locational characteristics.
+Following \citet{Chernozhukov2020}, we debias these estimates using augmented inverse-propensity weighting and conduct inference using their best linear projection framework.
+Finally, we apply the accumulated local effects approach of \citet{AZ2020} to characterize the marginal influence of each characteristic on treatment effect heterogeneity while accounting for correlations among covariates, including spatial sorting between demand- and supply-side variables.